Osaka beats Azarenka to win US Open and third Grand Slam

 When she broke Osaka in game seven, the set was back on serve.

-But Osaka immediately broke back after Azarenka pushed a forehand wide to leave herself the opportunity of serving for the match and title.
+But Osaka immediately broke back after Azarenka pushed a forehand wide to leave herself the opportunity of serving for the match.

 On Osaka's second championship point, Azarenka found the net.